Richard Thomson (politician)

 Richard Gordon Thomson (born 16 June 1976) is a Scottish politician.
 He is a member of the Scottish National Party (SNP) and was the Member of Parliament (MP) for Gordon from 2019 until the seat's abolition in 2024.
 He was also previously the leader of the SNP group on Aberdeenshire Council.
-He was the SNP Spokesperson for Business and Trade from 2022, and SNP Spokesperson for Wales and Northern Ireland until 2024.
+He was the SNP Spokesperson for Business and Trade from 2022, and SNP Spokesperson for Wales and Northern Ireland until 2024..
+He was the party's candidate in the 2026 Aberdeen South by-election but was defeated by the Conservatives' Douglas Lumsden.

 Early life and education

 Thomson was born in Edinburgh in 1976, the son of Alexander and Ethel Thomson.

 He was educated at Tynecastle High School, Edinburgh, before going to the University of Stirling to study History and Politics.
 He gained a BA (Hons) in 1998.
 He is presently studying part-time for an MBA from the Edinburgh Business School at Heriot-Watt University.

 Career

 He worked for Scottish Widows in Edinburgh from 1999 to 2004, firstly as an Assistant Manager in their Customer Relations Department, and latterly as an Account Manager in Corporate Pensions.

 He contributed a chapter exploring the 'social democratisation of the SNP' to a book on post-devolution politics called Breaking Up Britain – Four Nations After a Union, published in 2009 by Lawrence & Wishart.

-Since 2017, he has been Deputy Editor of The Scottish Independent newspaper.
+Since 2017, he has been Deputy Editor of The Scots Independent newspaper.